Emmes Acquires Institut Dr. Schauerte, Entering Real World Evidence Market

 ROCKVILLE, Md., Dec.
-21, 2021 /PRNewswire/ -- Emmes (the "Company"), a global, full-service Clinical Research Organization (CRO) dedicated to supporting the advancement of public health and biopharmaceutical innovation and a portfolio company of Behrman Capital, today announced that it has acquired Institut Dr. Schauerte (IDS), a CRO headquartered in Munich, Germany.
-Founded in 1990, IDS is a full-service, technology-oriented CRO that specializes in late-phase, non-interventional, and post-market clinical follow-up studies.
+21, 2021 /PRNewswire/ -- Emmes, a global, full-service Clinical Research Organization (CRO) dedicated to supporting the advancement of public health and biopharmaceutical innovation, today announced that it has acquired Institut Dr. Schauerte, a CRO headquartered in Munich, Germany.
+Founded in 1990, Institut Dr. Schauerte is a full-service, technology-oriented CRO that specializes in late-phase, non-interventional, and post-market clinical follow-up studies.
 It has conducted more than 400 studies across a range of therapeutic areas.

-IDS marks the third acquisition for Emmes in the last year and since Behrman's investment in 2019.
-The Company previously purchased Neox, headquartered in the Czech Republic, in December 2020 and UK-based Orphan Reach in May 2021.
-The acquisition of IDS augments Emmes' global reach by expanding the Company's presence in Germany and adding new long-term strategic relationships with global biopharma companies.
-With IDS, Emmes now has more than 1,200 employees.
+This is the third acquisition for Emmes in the last year, having previously purchased Neox, headquartered in the Czech Republic, in December 2020 and UK-based Orphan Reach in May 2021.
+The acquisition of Institut Dr. Schauerte augments Emmes' global reach by expanding the company's presence in Germany and adding new long-term strategic relationships with global biopharma companies.
+With Institut Dr. Schauerte, Emmes now has more than 1,200 employees.

-Grant Behrman, Managing Partner of Behrman Capital, said, "IDS is a highly complementary and additive business that significantly enhances the Emmes platform.
-Since our initial investment, we are proud to have helped drive the Company's rapid expansion of its global reach and customer base – first with Neox and Orphan Reach, and now with IDS, a market leader in Germany.
-We look forward to continuing to support the Company's success and growth trajectory."

 Emmes Chief Executive Officer Dr. Christine Dingivan said, "This is another positive step in our growth and diversification strategy.
 Institut Dr. Schauerte has a 30-year history and deep expertise in the growing field of Real World Evidence (RWE) research.
 Its agile, technology-enabled approach is a perfect fit with Emmes and will enhance our digital capabilities."